-At ChurchPlaza, we have nearly thirty years of experience in church seating.
-Here is a brief guide from our product specialists about the types of chairs that would be perfect for your overflow seating needs!
+At ChurchPlaza, we have over 35 years of experience in church seating.
+Here is a brief guide from our product specialists about the types of chairs that would be perfect for your overflow seating needs:

 Folding chairs are a popular choice since they take up less storage space and are easy to set up quickly.
 These chairs come in a variety of materials, from plastic to steel, with or without padding or cushions.
 Some even come with fabric upholstering for extra comfort.
 If you’re interested in a light weight model, choose a plastic chair.
 If sturdiness is a bigger concern, opt for steel.

 Like folding chairs, stackable chairs are available in plastic, steel, or even wood, and with or without cushions, pads, or upholstery.
 They are usually lightweight to allow stacks of 10 or more chairs.
 At ChurchPlaza, we developed our Best Value Stacker to give churches the best of both portability and comfort!

 Multifunction chairs can be either stacking or folding.
 They are specially developed with versatility in mind, and are usually more expensive.
 These chairs are usually worth the investment if you plan to use them for many other events.

 Hand carts and caddies make setting up and cleaning up much easier!
 Be sure to order several hand carts or caddies for your chairs.

 At ChurchPlaza, we have two- and three-wheeled hand carts.
 We also have caddies and folding chairs available for immediate shipment for churches in need of extra chairs fast!